JordanFrecon/jordanfrecon.github.io/_posts/2021-07-06-defense-mechanisms.md

 ## 3. Noise Injection Mechanisms

 **RSE** {% include cite.html id="2018_Liu_X_p-eccv_trnnrse"%}.
 This paper introduces a defense algorithm called *Random Self-Ensemble* which adds a *noise layer* before each convolution layer in both training and prediction phases.
-In practice, at inference time, RSE peforms $$K$$ independent noisy forward pass, each yielding different prediction scores due to the noises, and then ensemble the results, i.e.,
+In practice, at inference time, RSE peforms $$K$$ independent noisy forward pass, each yielding different prediction scores due to the noises, and then ensembles the results, i.e.,

 $$
 \bar{f}_\theta(x) = \sum_{k=1}^{K} f_\theta^k(x)